Mochimochi07/Readme/readrepos/Readme2.md

 Still configuring my Repos for my technology.
 DAJtech is the name of thee technology.
 No, its not a company or a business name.
-Its my technology and i already made some improvements from my spirit and curiosity.
+Its my technology and i already made some improvements for it from my spirit and my curiosity. contact me and you can ask me more infos about it but not the confidential parts.
 In the FAQS you might find the answers you're looking for.
+I put on the FAQS and decided that if i would ever have a website. i mean my own website. if my server for my website is down then i can use Github as a temporary read me.
+But im not goinng to connect this to it. and im not goingg to post my siterepo here. my freemium apps would be in my website.
+So stay tuned.
 It will take some time to reconfigure this.